chardma3/hardman-photo/README.md

 ### User Model

-The User model utilized for this project is the standard one provided by `django.contrib.auth.models`
+The user model utilized for this project is the standard one provided by `django.contrib.auth.models`

 ### Profiles App